William McCrum: Marriage

 In 1915, Robert G. McCrum died and William inherited Milford village in Co.
 Armagh and half the shares in McCrum, Watson & Mercer.
 The Will stated that William had the right to live at Milford House and use its contents, but if he ceased to live there for more than six months of the year, the property would pass to his sister Mrs. Harriette Miller.
-He later became Chairman of the firm.
-He was passionate about scout movement and was Head of the Scout organisation in Northern Ireland.
+He later became chairman of the firm.
+He was passionate about the scout movement and was Head of the Scout organisation in Northern Ireland.
 He once said in Armagh Court that the Milford Scout Troop may be mill boys, but they are the best kind of gentlemen.
 He was friends with Baden Powell and often dined with them.
 He presented a cup to Armagh Cricket club and was highly thought of.
 In 1928, he went to the White House as part of delegation of the Northern Ireland linen industry.